Stocks End a Bumpy Day Mostly Lower, Still Notch August Gain

-Stocks ended lower on Wall Street's Monday, but the market still closed out August with its fifth monthly gain in a row.
+Stocks ended lower on Wall Street Monday, but the market still closed out August with its fifth monthly gain in a row.

 The S&P 500 fell 0.2% after spending much of the day wavering between gains and losses of less than 0.1%.
 The modest decline, which snapped the index's seven-day winning streak, came as losses in financial, industrial and energy companies outweighed gains in technology stocks.

 The benchmark index finished the month with a 7% gain, making it the S&P 500's best August since 1986.
+It's now up 8.3% this year.
 The Nasdaq composite, meanwhile, added to its recent string of milestones, closing at an all-time high.

 The market's latest strong monthly finish extends a remarkable comeback for Wall Street since the coronavirus pandemic knocked financial markets into a steep skid and the global economy into recession.